orionmelt/snoopsnoo/README.md

 =============
 Source code for SnoopSnoo.com, a project to analyze reddit activity (comments and submissions).

-Built using Flask (on top of [flask-appengine-template](https://github.com/kamalgill/flask-appengine-template)) and hosted on Google App Engine.
+Built using Flask (on top of [appengine-python-flask-skeleton](https://github.com/GoogleCloudPlatform/appengine-python-flask-skeleton)) and hosted on Google App Engine.
 Uses [Sherlock](https://github.com/orionmelt/sherlock) for backend processing.

 Usage
 =====
-Refer to [flask-appengine-template's documentation](https://github.com/kamalgill/flask-appengine-template/blob/master/README.md) for setup instructions.
+Refer to [appengine-python-flask-skeleton's documentation](https://github.com/GoogleCloudPlatform/appengine-python-flask-skeleton/blob/master/README.md) for setup instructions.

 License
 =======